-DPAA hosts joint repatriation ceremony with ROK
+DPAA Hosts Joint Repatriation Ceremony with ROK

 |0

-This work, DPAA hosts joint repatriation ceremony with ROK [Image 15 of 15], by TSgt Rusty Frank, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DPAA Hosts Joint Repatriation Ceremony with ROK [Image 9 of 9], by SSgt James Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT